 Why Do Athletes Use Compression Socks?

 The athletes that use compression socks are primarily runners.
-Anecdotal reports indicate that they improve endurance and running performance while decreasing soreness and improving recovery time.
-Weightlifters and those who participate in short-burst exercises have also reported benefits to performance and attribute it to better oxygen delivery and blood flow.
+Anecdotal reports indicate that running in compression socks improves endurance and running performance while decreasing soreness and improving recovery time.
+Athletes that wear compression socks while weightlifting and those who participate in short-burst exercises have also reported benefits to performance and attribute it to better oxygen delivery and blood flow.
 Some even indicate that the compression around the ankles helps improve balance.

 It’s important to remember that although there’s robust evidence that compression socks aid in recovery, there are few studies to back up their efficacy during workouts or weightlifting.
 That said, the anecdotes are plentiful enough to take seriously.
 Additionally, wearing compression socks during an exercise rather than waiting to put them on later does give you a head start on the recovery benefits.